typelevel/Laika/docs/07-reference/02-standard-directives.md

 This standard breadcrumb component generates a simple, flat list of links reflecting the directory structure from the root to the current document.
-See @:ref(The @:breadcrumb Directive) in the Navigation chapter for details.
+See [The @:breadcrumb Directive] in the Navigation chapter for details.

-### `@:ref`

-Can be used as inline element in text markup.

-Allows to link to other documents or sections by headline, e.g. `@:ref(Standard Directives)` would link to this document.

-See @:ref(Linking by Section Headline) for details.

 ### `@:api`